GreninjaCd/Mar-Div/README.md

 # Marine Diversity

+Prototype pipeline for taxonomic data analysis and species‑distribution prediction using OBIS occurrence data and a Random Forest baseline.
+Includes scripts, notebook, trained model, and visualization artifacts.

 This repository contains scripts and notebooks for processing OBIS data (Indian Ocean) and training a simple ML model.

 Repository structure (created):